Tuesday, July 12, 2011

 In distinct symphony with nature; in my profitable ways,

-The morning dew in the feet, the sound of streams
+The morning dew on the feet, the sound of streams

-And vanishing with a promise to come back
+And then vanishing with a promise to come back

 How do I see red in their cheeks and pink in their smiles!